cgwire/gazu/docs/source/events.md

 ### Special events

-Some actions on the database require to generate a special event.
-Here is the list of events generated that way:
+Some actions on the database generate a special event.
+Here is the list of events emitted that way:

 * asset-instance:add-to-shot
 * asset-instance:remove-from-shot